Deltares/imod_coupler/guide-to-publish.md

 ```
 pip install twine
 ```
-4) Update the version number in the setup.py file.
+4) Update the version number in the `__init__.py` file

+5) Make a new commit with the updated version number, and push to remote

+6) Make a new github release

-5) Re-create the wheels:
+7) Re-create the wheels:
 ```
 python setup.py sdist bdist_wheel
 ```
-6) Re-upload the new files:
+8) Re-upload the new files:
 ```
 twine upload dist/*
 ```